By J.P. Anderson By J.P. Anderson | December 1, 2023 | Food & Drink Feature Community

-With the new year almost upon us, we’re all pondering what healthy changes we should aim to enact in 2024.
-While boozing is a great way to ring out 2023, starting the new year off by taking a break from alcohol and taking part in the increasingly popular Dry January can be a great way to hit the reset button.
-Lucky for you, Chicago’s top restaurants have nonalcoholic and equally Insta-worthy cocktails ready for you to experience.
-Sip on refreshing fruit juices, fun fizzy sodas and creative liquor substitutes so tasty you’ll actually enjoy staying true to your booze-free goals.
+Taking a break from alcohol is a great way to hit the reset button for the new year—and Chicago’s top restaurants have nonalcoholic and Insta-worthy cocktails ready for you to experience.
+Sip on refreshing fruit juices, fun fizzy sodas and creative liquor substitutes so tasty you’ll enjoy staying true to your booze-free goals.

 2375 N. Milwaukee Ave. / Website

-It’s no surprise that this Logan Square hot spot—a recent recipient of Chicago’s first Michelin Green star for its exceptional sustainability practices—would have an equally impressive slate of N/A offerings.
+It’s no surprise that this Logan Square hot spot—a two-time recipient of the Michelin Green star for its exceptional sustainability practices—would have an equally impressive slate of N/A offerings.
 Among the menu’s featured cocktails, herbal sodas and shrubs is one mainstay: the mushroom sour, a sweet-and-savory sipper featuring housemade syrup made from fermented mushroom stems.

 2200 N. Clark St. / Website

 One Michelin-starred Esmé goes all out when it comes to nonalcoholic beverages.
 Director of beverages Stevan Miller crafts all the syrups, shrubs and juices used in their innovative booze-free creations in-house and pays special attention to the flavors of the dining menu’s dishes so she can create flavors that will pair seamlessly.
-The restaurant’s N/A offerings include a spirit-free pairing with its tasting menu along with spirit-free cocktails made with nonalcoholic spirits like Giffard Aperitif and various Seedlip products.
+The restaurant’s N/A offerings include a spirit-free pairing with its tasting menu, along with spirit-free cocktails like the Borah Spritz, made with Lyre’s bitter, pomegranate molasses and ginger beer.

 318 N. Sangamon St. / Website